Squadron Supreme: Squadron Supreme of America

 When the Avengers become a global peacekeeping force, Thunderbolt Ross meets with Phil Coulson to discuss the matter.
 Phil reveals that he has established the Squadron Supreme of America as the newest United States superhero team.
 The team consists of Hyperion, Power Princess, Nighthawk, the Blur, and Doctor Spectrum as their leader.

-With Doctor Spectrum as their leader, the Squadron Supreme of America were first used to fight Namor and his Defenders of the Deep when they attacked a Roxxon oil rig that is off the coast of Alaska.
+With Doctor Spectrum as their leader, the Squadron Supreme of America were first used to fight Namor and his Defenders of the Deep when they attacked a Roxxon oil rig off the coast of Alaska.

 Then the Squadron Supreme visited another oil platform in the Gulf of Mexico, where Doctor Spectrum used his powers to melt areas of the oil rig to secure it from an attack by Namor.
 The Squadron Supreme then made short work of Namor and the Defenders of the Deep.

-During the War of the Realms storyline, the Squadron Supreme of America were summoned to Washington D.C. by Phil Coulson, who brought them up to speed on Malekith's invasion.
+During The War of the Realms storyline, the Squadron Supreme of America were summoned to Washington D.C. by Phil Coulson, who brought them up to speed on Malekith's invasion.
 They are shown fighting Rock Trolls and Frost Giants.
-Their origin is fully shown where its members are revealed to be simulacrums created by Mephisto and programmed by the Power Elite so that Phil Coulson can have them be a United States-sponsored superhero team.
-After the Squadron Supreme caused the Frost Giants to retreat, Phil Coulson sends them to Ohio which has become a battleground.
+Their origin is fully shown where its members are revealed to be simulacrums created by Mephisto and programmed by the Power Elite so that Coulson can have them be a United States-sponsored superhero team.
+After the Squadron Supreme caused the Frost Giants to retreat, Coulson sends them to Ohio which has become a battleground.

 The Squadron Supreme are summoned to confront Black Panther when he infiltrates the Pentagon and confronts Phil Coulson.
 Hyperion states that the Squadron Supreme are the United States' sanctioned superhero team in light of the Avengers becoming an anti-American team.
-As Nighthawk states to Blur that the Black Panther will not run as he is under arrest, the Black Panther states to them that he does not know how they got their powers and that they are not the Squadron Supreme, as he even asked if they trust Phil Coulson.
-Before they can grab him, the Black Panther contacts Broo to teleport him away.
-As he disappears, the Black Panther states that Phil Coulson will not answer their questions and that the Avengers are not their enemies unless they force them to be.
+As Nighthawk states to Blur that Black Panther will not run as he is under arrest, Black Panther states to them that he does not know how they got their powers and that they are not the Squadron Supreme, as he even asked if they trust Coulson.
+Before they can grab him, Black Panther contacts Broo to teleport him away.
+As he disappears, Black Panther states that Coulson will not answer their questions and that the Avengers are not their enemies unless they force them to be.